-This is a great ( and very easy ) activity for learning about how craters form.
-Did you know the surface of the moon has millions of craters, varying from just a few metres across to hundreds of kilometres?
+This is a great ( and very easy ) activity for discovering how craters are made.
+Did you know the moon’s surface has millions of craters, varying from just a few metres across to hundreds of kilometres?

 What is a crater?